From the Desk of the Chairman

 and inspire action:

-conscience with consciousness?
-This session will explore how
+whole human being.
+This session will explore how education can

 Session II: Rethinking Economic Constructs —

-deliver human well-being, we must imagine a new "ism" — one that
+well-being, we must imagine a new "ism" — one that harmonizes

-harmonizes enterprise with equity, growth with purpose, and
+enterprise with equity, growth with purpose, and freedom with

 Session III: Guiding Technological Evolution —

-Science with Soul As humanity gains unprecedented powers through
+As humanity gains unprecedented powers through GenAI, gene

 exploration, the question is no longer can we, but should we —